mrspeaker/Omega500/README.md

 Every loop the engine calls `tick` on the main game object.
 This (automatically) calls `tick` on its current screen.
 The screen (manually) calls `tick` on its main child object (level).
 Level (manually) calls `tick` on its children (player, all the baddies in the baddie array, map) and so on.
 Once the tick is done, the same thing happens with `render`.
 I might generalise this later, so everything really has a concept of "children", but for now it's good enough: if you want something ticked, then `tick` it.
 If you want something rendered, then `render` it!

 Most of the components in Ω500 are in their most basic form - just good enough for me to use as a base for writing games.
 As I need features, I add them - but it means some stuff only works in one situtation.
 For example, spritesheets can't contain any margins; no custom bounding boxes etc. These are all easy to fix, but because I'm focusing on finishin' games - it'll take a while before I address everything.
 Also, it explains why you there are some weirder functions - like map ray casting... because I needed them!

+Most positions are given as a 2 element [x, y] array.

 ### Ω.Game